-It’s a proven fact that the quality of your sleep depends on many factors.
-Your diet, meal timing and eating habits are among those factors too.
+It’s a proven fact that the quality of your sleep depends on many factors including diet, meal timing and eating habits.
 They can influence your sleep as much as your daily routine or physical activity does.
 Certain foods can worsen your sleep quality and may even lead to insomnia, while others, on the contrary, may be beneficial.
 Read further to find out how to balance your diet and what foods to avoid before bedtime so that you can sleep better.

 Although carbohydrates can promote sleepiness by triggering serotonin production, not all carbs are created equal.

 Highly processed carbs, such as pasta and bread, along with sweets full of added sugars, may have a drastic impact on your energy levels.
 Sugar from these foods quickly enters your bloodstream, resulting in an energy spike and increased alertness.

 Also, high blood sugar levels cause your pancreas to produce more insulin.
 Insulin is needed to transport sugar from the blood to the body cells.
 And after this happens, you may experience a sudden drop in energy, which may lead you to consume more sugar and repeat the cycle over again.

 Bottom line?
 Go for a fruit instead of a cake.
 Fruits contain fiber, which slows down the absorption of sugar and evens out its levels in your body.
 This way you won’t crave another sugar dose and your energy levels will remain natural.

 Now, let’s be honest – taking any psychoactive substances before sleep isn’t a good idea.